Christdala Evangelical Swedish Lutheran Church: Chronology

 1994 – Christdala Church Preservation & Cemetery Association incorporated as an IRS-approved charitable organization for tax-deductible gifts.
 Substantial funds raised to preserve the church with new paint, roof, windows, fence, front steps, flag poles.

 1995 - Christdala formally placed on "The National Register of Historic Places" by U.S. Department of the Interior (National Park Service) because of historical significance.
 Lt.
 Governor Joanne Benson officiated at official induction ceremony at Christdala.
 The History of the Christdala Evangelical Lutheran Church prepared, copies available upon request.

 2002 – Christdala celebrated 125th Anniversary.
 Christdala Preservation Association established a Permanent Fund goal of $1,000,000 for perpetual maintenance.

-2007 - Christdala celebrated 130th Anniversary; invested over $250,000 in the church and cemetery between 1994-2007.
+2007 - Christdala celebrated 130th Anniversary; invested over $250,000 in the church and cemetery between 1994 and 2007.

 2008 - Christdala acquired the old Millersburg Schoolhouse, built in 1887, for use as a records repository and community museum.
 Restoration of the old one-room schoolhouse where the local Swedish community attended school into the 1950s is on-going.